herrjosua/GemStoreExpress/README.md

 ### Development Build

-* Open two terminal prompts
+* Open four terminal prompts

 	* Change directory to `GemStoreExpress/client`

 	* Change directory to `GemStoreExpress/server`

+    * Change directory to `GemStoreExpress` for starting Mongodb

+    * Change directory to `GemStoreExpress` for accessing database

 * In the  `GemStoreExpress/client` terminal prompt